 3.3 To deliver the Vision, seven Objectives have been developed.
-The Objectives clearly relate to the issues identified through early engagement (see section 2).
+The Objectives clearly relate to the issues identified through early engagement.
 The planning policies and community actions included within the Plan have been identified to deliver the Objectives.

 Objectives